Gving/Gving-Docs/whitepaper/tokenomics.md

 A part of each transaction is donated to charities based on community polls.
 |||
 ||| 2.
 Buy Back and Burn :fire:
-A part of each transaction is used to buy more GVG and is sent to a burn wallet forever.
-This reduces the supply, making GVG scarcer.
+A part of each transaction is used to buy more $GVG and is sent to a burn wallet forever.
+This reduces the supply, making $GVG scarcer.
 This can lead to an increase in price and benefits investors.
 |||
 ||| 3.
 Liquidity Pool :swimmer:
 A part of each transaction is added to the liquidity pool to ensure stability of the token.